-Designing a screen for online learning isn’t quite the same as designing a web page or a slide presentation.
-Although many components are the same, creating an interactive learning experience has some unique considerations in terms of screen design.
+eLearning screen design isn’t quite the same as designing a web page or a slide presentation.
+Creating an interactive learning experience has unique considerations for screen design.

-During the design process, one of the first things to ponder are the functional areas of the screen—their purpose in your course, their placement in the layout and their design.
+One way to think about eLearning screen design is in terms of functional areas of the screen.
+Consider their purpose in your course, their placement in the layout and their design.

-Of course, there are a great variety of approaches to screen design.
-Even so, I’d say there are five main areas of the screen that are functionally important and often present in eLearning courses, though they don’t necessarily match this layout.
-These are numbered in the illustration below.
+Here are five important areas of the generic screen that are functionally important and often present in eLearning courses.
+They will not necessarily match this layout because your requirements may be different.
+Each area is numbered in the illustration below.
 With each functional area, there are certain things to consider.
 Please note that complex learning games and immersive environments often require a different type of interface than what is shown here.

 #1 Location Identifier

-There’s also a cognitive advantage to using a location identifier because it works as a conceptual organizer.
-When the course content is arranged into modules and lessons that make instructional and logical sense, the display of the location can help a learner internally organize the information.
-Good internal organization can help people retrieve knowledge when they need it.
+There’s also a cognitive advantage to using a location identifier.
+It works as a conceptual organizer.
+When the course content has a meaningful organization, the display of the location can help a learner internally organize the information.
+Good internal organization can help someone retrieve knowledge when they need it.

-It’s extremely common to put a company or publisher logo in the upper part of the screen too.
-With screen real estate at a premium, you should consider whether this takes up valuable room that could be used for other purposes—including white space.
+It’s extremely common to put a company or publisher logo in the upper left of the screen too.
+With screen real estate at a premium, try to avoid placing the logo and name on every screen.
+It’s a distraction.

 #2 Title Area